Connections-Business-Directory/Connections/README.txt

 == Changelog ==

+= 8.4.3 09/11/2015 =
+* NEW: Introduce cnURL::makeProtocolRelative().
+* NEW: Introduce cnImage::insertIntoMediaLigrary().
+Required further development, to be used in future versions.
+* BUG: Address bug that prevented the default format attribute from being changed via a filter.
+* TWEAK: Add updated jQuery UI styles to match the current WP admin style and color schemes.
+* TWEAK: Add plugin update available info to the System Info.
+* TWEAK: Update the mshot API URL.
+* TWEAK: Enqueue the jQuery data picker by handle only when rendering the metabox datepicker control.

 = 8.4.2 08/31/2015 =
 * BUG: Properly set form action when using the `home_id` shortcode option.
 * NEW: Introduce cnURL::makeRelative().